mwwojcik/airline-reservation-system/readme.md

 ![](img/ddd-building-blocks.png)

+DDD Building Blocks do not have technical characteristics, they can be used in communication between business and technical teams.
+They are a tool enabling quick feedback from business.
+Allow you to postpone architectural decisions, because they are an abstraction, and can be mapped in code in many ways.

 Each of the building blocks has a their own specific responsibility.
 It performs its tasks and cooperates with other elements in a strictly defined manner.

 The next graphic shows how the main building blocks cooperate together to realize an example use case - reservation holding.
 Shows typical data flow - from the REST controller to the database.
-Next to each block there are references to its representation in the code.

 <a href="https://raw.githubusercontent.com/mwwojcik/airline-reservation-system/master/img/building-blocks-flow.png" target="_blank">Show picture
 </a>